-- Consider a subspecialty.
-Students can choose from many specialties in pediatrics, including adolescent medicine, pediatric sports medicine, pediatric gastroenterology and neonatal-perinatal medicine.
+Students can choose from many specialties among their pediatric classes, including adolescent medicine, pediatric sports medicine, pediatric gastroenterology and neonatal-perinatal medicine.
 Choosing a subspecialty can extend one's residency by up to three years.

-- Build a network.
-The residency can be a challenging time, and some residents relocate for a position.
+The residency can be a challenging time, and some residents must relocate for a position.
 Building a network can provide emotional and professional support for individuals trying to learn their profession.
 Joining a professional organization and seeking out mentors can help aspiring pediatricians adjust to a new lifestyle and workload.

-- Seek a work-life balance.
-The hectic schedule of a resident can make it easy for pediatricians to sacrifice sleep, exercise, relationships and other healthy habits.
+Also, the hectic schedule of a resident can make it easy for aspiring pediatricians to sacrifice sleep, exercise, relationships and other healthy habits.
 However, strong relationships, as well as regular eating, sleeping and exercise habits, can help residents stay most productive.
 Residents should work to integrate healthy habits into their hectic lifestyles.